Email editors

 Simply copy the code and insert it to your html email builder.

-Alternative, you can try importing new fonts in HTML from Google API.
+You can also try importing new fonts in HTML from Google API.
 Both options should achieve the same outcome, but you might prefer working with one or another.

 HTML Builder >> import from Google API